ewe2/ewe2.ninja/content/stuff/music/revolution.md

 itself with the irreverence and humour that such a recognition involves.'
 </blockquote>

-which is a nice way of saying that McDonald is not only biased, but humourless about it.
+Which is a nice way of saying that McDonald is not only biased, but humourless about it.
 MacDonald makes his remarks applicable within the strictly chronological sequence of recordings, allowing him to cover, for instance, the direction of an albums sessions, or (as we'll see) continue a series of pronouncements on a Beatles character.
 The problems begin with his musical analysis; meant to help